 When using the Excursionist Perk, you don't necessarily have to build a cohesive trip.
 By this, I mean it's possible to leverage the rules to stretch your United miles much farther than you probably thought possible.

 For one, the first segment doesn't necessarily need to be particularly long or expensive.
 It could be a short domestic hop costing as little as 5,000 miles.
 For example, let's say you live in Houston, Texas.
-As of this writing, there are several dates where you could fly to New York City for only 5K miles.
+We've seen several dates where you could fly to New York City for only 5K miles.

 But, even with an inexpensive first segment, you can still get a second segment for free if you follow the Excursionist rules.
 Specifically, the second segment needs to be: